Porgramming-Hero-web-course/batch-4-assignment-1-tazim5032/blog-1.md

 #Intersection Type

 Intersection types allow you to combine multiple types into a single type.
 It’s denoted using "&" symbol.
-It’s like saying, "this must have all these types' properties."
+It’s like saying, "this must have all these types properties."